Fragmentation is Efficiently Learnable by Quantum Neural Networks: Preliminaries

+The quantum learning algorithm we will later construct will be a \emph{variational quantum algorithm}~\cite{peruzzo}.
+Here, one hopes to learn a unitary $\bs{U}$ by tuning parameters of a variational ansatz constructed using exponentials of local operators.
+The variational parameters of the ansatz are then tuned using a gradient-based optimizer to minimize some loss function.

-We implement this unitary as a QNN ansatz built from matrix exponentials of Hamiltonians constructed from the given generators $\bs{h}_1, \dots, \bs{h}_m$, parameterized by $\bs{\theta} \in \RR^p$.
-The training process is shown in \Cref{fig:training_diagram}.
+Specializing to our setting, $\bs{U}\left(\bs{\theta}\right)$ will be constructed out of matrix exponentials of Hamiltonians constructed from the given generators $\bs{h}_1, \dots, \bs{h}_m$, and is parameterized by $\bs{\theta} \in \RR^p$.
 We use gradient descent to find optimal values of the parameters to minimize the loss function:

-where each $\ket{x}$ is of the form $\ket{\lambda, q_\lambda, p_\lambda} \otimes \ket{\bs{0}}$ and the corresponding objective observable is
+where each $\ket{x}$ is of the form $\ket{\lambda, q_\lambda, p_\lambda} \otimes \ket{\bs{0}}$ and the corresponding \emph{objective observable} is